referbruv/odataheroes/README.md

 One can integrate the prowess of OData into an ASP.NET Core API by installing the OData nuget available for .NET Core and get started.

+# Technologies

+# About the Boilerplate

+This boilerplate is a perfect starter for developers looking to implement OData.
+The solution offers the following:

+1. Onion Architecture with defined layers for API, Persistence, Contracts and Migrations
+2. Implemented code for UnitOfWork with Repository
+3. Seperated Controllers for API and OData
+4. Preconfigured Entity Framework Core migrations with SQLite
+5. Seeded data to view results as the solution starts

 # Getting Started

 To get started, follow the below steps: